 La Liga has played host to some of the world’s greatest ever players over the years, thanks largely to being the home of two of the biggest clubs on the planet – Real Madrid and Barcelona.

 Messi made his Barcelona debut in 2004, going on to be part of Frank Rijkaard’s Barca side that secured a first La Liga title in six years in his first season.
-Since then, the Argentine has never looked back, going on inspire the Catalan club to a total of 10 La Liga titles, as well as four Champions Leagues and a stack of other trophies.
+From then, the Argentine never looked back, going on inspire the Catalan club to a total of 10 La Liga titles, as well as four Champions Leagues and a stack of other trophies.

 During his time in La Liga, Ronaldo went from being an exceptional wide man to becoming one of the most destructive forwards in any position in attack.
 The Portugal international helped himself to two La Liga titles during his time in Spain, while helping to lead Madrid to an incredible four Champions Leagues in five years.